 Korea is home to potentially one of the most dangerous places on Earth, a region that’s been on the brink of war for the past 70 years.
 The DMZ (Demilitarized Zone) marks the fragile dividing border between North and South Korea.
 The heavily guarded line keeps the fragile illusion of peace while maintaining a threatening stance towards each other.
 As dangerous as the DMZ may appear, regular buses full of tourists are still brought to observe life along the tension-filled border.

 There are plenty of things you should know before your trip!
 So much history that should be learned!
-So here’s everything you need to know about visiting the DMZ.
+So here’s a complete guide to the DMZ.

 After justling for position, there was little progress from either side and a high number of casualties.
 The US looked for a way to bring an end to the fighting before the Russians or the Chinese directly got involved, or worse, cause a third world war.

 The DMZ marks the exact border between North and South Korea and crosses the entire peninsula.
-Its located just 50kms from Seoul and 5kms from Kaesong in North Korea.
+Its located just 50 km from Seoul and 5 km from Kaesong in North Korea.
 Despite its size, there’s only one section you’re able to visit, and only as a part of a licensed tour which leaves from Seoul.

-I’d recommend taking the full package, there’s just too many good things to miss out!
-It may be a little more expensive but it’s a truly one of a kind experience.
-I chose a tour with Cosmo Jin.
+I’d recommend taking the full package, there are just too many good things to miss out on!
+It may be a little more expensive but it’s a truly one-of-a-kind experience.
 Be warned, some tours will take you on “forced shopping” detours i.e. stop off at a jewellery store before returning to Seoul.

 Be Warned: It Could Be Dangerous